SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 14 December, 2024
+### 📅 Sunday, 15 December, 2024
 ------
 ### Events
 ------
-On December 14th, the following significant event is commemorated in the United States:
+There is no single national event that occurs annually on December 15th across the United States.
+However, here are some events and observances that occasionally fall on or include December 15th:

-- **Sandy Hook Elementary School Shooting Remembrance:**
+- **Bill of Rights Day**:
-  - On December 14, 2012, a tragic mass shooting occurred at Sandy Hook Elementary School in Newtown, Connecticut.
+  - Celebrated annually on December 15th.
-  - The event claimed the lives of 26 people, including 20 children and 6 adult staff members.
+  - Commemorates the ratification of the first ten amendments to the U.S. Constitution in 1791.
-  - It is remembered annually across the country as a day to honor the victims and promote awareness about
+  - Various educational events and discussions focus on the history and importance of the Bill of
 ### Positive Qoute
 ------
-"Every day is a fresh start! 🌅✨ Believe in yourself and shine bright! 🌟😊"
+"Embrace the glorious mess that you are and shine brighter every day! ✨🌟💪😊"